timnew/timnew.github.com/source/_posts/2012-05-08-dynamic-singleton-methods-in-ruby.md

----
 layout: post
-title: "Dynamic Singleton Methods in Ruby"
+title: Dynamic Singleton Methods in Ruby
-description: ""
-date: 2012-05-08 20:32
 comments: true
-categories:
-category: ruby
+categories: ruby
-tags: ["ruby","mixin","meta programming","singleton methods","mixin","module"]
+tags:
-sharing: true
-footer: false
+  - ruby
+  - mixin
+  - meta programming
+  - singleton methods
+  - mixin
+  - module
+date: 2012-05-08 08:00:00
 ---
 Today, I pair with Ma Wei to refactor a piece of pre-existed code.
 We try to eliminate some "static methods" (in fact, there is no real static method in ruby, I use this term to describe the methods that only depends on its parameters other than any instance variables).

 The code is like this: